justinmeiners/efficient-programming-with-components/03_singleton.md

 it also was a homegrown thing without some particularly deep thinking.
 Initially they didn't have structs.
 Then they had structs, but they couldn't pass them.
-They were not copy able and you couldn't pass them as arguments you.
+They were not copyable and you couldn't pass them as arguments.
 Then they fixed it.
 They said, "we'll just copy the bits" and things would work.

 Equality is defined for all built-in types; `int`, `double`, `short`, `char`, pointers, etc.
-So, if you have struct, why can't you generate an equality that uses those?
+So, if you have a struct, why can't you generate an equality that uses those?
 Two things are equal if all their members are equal.
 It's a sensible rule a compiler could do.